Or download our app "Guided Lessons by Education.com" on your device's app store.

 Explicit Instruction/Teacher modeling(3 minutes)

-- Tell the students that they are going to take what they've learned about multiple-meaning words and put it into their own work.
+- Tell the students that they are going to take what they've learned about multiple-meaning words and put some multiple-meaning words into their own work.

 - Allow students to brainstorm with seat neighbors some different multiple-meaning words that they could use in their own writing.
 Have them write down all their ideas.